Sofia StridTitle: Senior Lecturer School/office: School of Humanities, Education and Social Sciences

-Sofia Strid is Senior Lecturer/Associate Professor in Gender Studies at Örebro University since 2017.
+Sofia Strid is Senior Lecturer in Gender Studies at Örebro University since 2017.
 She has previously held positions as lecturer and researcher in Gender Studies, Policy Research, Political Science, Sociology and Women's Studies in Austria, Belgium, Sweden and the UK.
 Her research profile is international, multi-disciplinary and collaborative, with many European multi-partner project and collaborations.
-She has some one hundred publications.
+She has more than 100 publications and 100 conference presentations.

-Strid's research interests are oriented towards the social and political sciences and can be summarised in four broad themes: 1) feminist and social theory; 2) politics and policy, social movements, mobilisation and activism, and the opposition against gender equality; 3) gendered and intersectional perspectives on sustainability; and 3) feminist violence studies, including the aetiology, epistemology, methodology and ontology of violence, in online/offline contexts.
+Sofia Strid's research interests are oriented towards the social and political sciences and can be summarised as: 1) feminist and social theory; 2) politics and policy, mobilisation, activism and opposition; 3) gendered and intersectional perspectives on sustainability; and 4) feminist violence studies, in online/offline contexts.
 She applies both qualitative and quantitative methods.

 Some ongoing projects

-Strid designs and delivers courses, lectures and supervision on all levels, from undergraduate to PhD in many disciplines, e.g. in Gender Studies, Law, Media and Communication, Political Science, Social Work, Sociology and Women's Studies.
+Sofia Strid designs and delivers courses, lectures and supervision on all levels.
 She also develops and delivers workshops on gender equality, gender mainstreaming and gender-based violence for university staff, practitioners, and policymakers, for example within the EU Gender Equality Academy.

 She currently supervises three PhD students with backgrounds in Gender Studies, Political Science and Media and Communication.
-She particularly welcomes research students and post docs with an interest in feminist and intersectional theory, organised online opposition against feminism and feminists, and gendered and intersectional perspectives on sustainability and the EU Green Deal
+Sofia Strid particularly welcomes research students and post docs with an interest in feminist violence studies, opposition against feminism, and gendered and intersectional perspectives on sustainability and the EU Green Deal.

-Strid is involved in many well-established European wide networks and collaborations, many of which have developed from her work with the European Women's Lobby (2006-2007), her recruitment as Research Associate to Lancaster University for the EU 6th framework funded QUING: Quality in Gender+ Equality Policy in Europe, directed by Mieke Verloo, Radboud University, Nijmegen, and her participation in the UNESCO Chair in Gender Research Group, directed by Sylvia Walby (City University, London).
+Sofia Strid is active in well-established European wide networks and collaborations, many of which have developed from her work with the European Women's Lobby (2006-2007), as Research Associate in the EU 6th framework funded QUING: Quality in Gender+ Equality Policy in Europe, and from her participation in the UNESCO Chair in Gender Research Group.